研ぎ陣 - Meet our professional sharpeners

 The knife sharpening is not simple work.
 Masa looks very carefully and determines how to sharpen the knife.
 Masa listens to the sounds of the blade very carefully and when it makes beautiful sounds, he knows the sharpening is perfect.
 It can't be done by machine, it can be perfectly done because manually sharpen on the stone.
-Masa uses 100% of his five senses -HEARING,SIGHT, TOUCH and SMELL, when he sharpens the knives.
+Masa uses 100% of his senses -HEARING,SIGHT and TOUCH, when he sharpens the knives.

 Hiro Lennon started sharpening knives in 1995.
 He met the owner of Hitachiya, Masa Hirota in October of 2011 and was amused by the method of sharpening that involved samurai sword sharpening techniques.
 He became his apprentice, learned and inherited his technique.
 Since then, by incorporating the samurai sword sharpening techniques into his own techniques built on experience, he has been supporting Mr. Hirota in many areas.
 “I also fix knives that are brought in that have more work to do other than sharpening, such as disfigured, chipped or broken.
 I carefully look at each knife and manually fix them without using machinery.
 Depending on what needs to be done, it can turn into a long operation.
 It’s most likely just as how a doctor looks at their patients.
 While I work, I am in a “zen” state, where I am calm, neutral and have no self-consciousness.
 When that happens, I don’t think I’m spiritual in anyway but I strongly feel that I am facing something that is spiritual